 Mumbi Kanyogo, Gender Sexuality & Fem St(AB), Public Policy Studies (AB2)

-Madeline Keyes, Economics (AB)
+Madeline Keyes, Economics (BS)

 Casey Pettiford, Int Comparative Studies (AB)

 Varun Prasad, Economics (BS), Statistical Science (BS2)